Delay-Xili/SDNet/README.md

 ### Sparse Coding layer for 1D Case

-We also offer a version for 1D case for applications like voice or language.
+We also offer a version of 1D case for applications like voice or language.

 ```bash
 cd Lib/models